Budget Dumpster presents The Fill Logo

 Over half the planet's wetlands have disappeared since 1900.
 The good news: organizations and people around the world have decided to do something about it.
 Conservation now comes in many forms and in many places.
 Take for example, The Wetlands Conservancy in Oregon.

-Wetland-Conservancy“The Wetlands Conservancy owns 32 preserves amounting to more than 1,500 acres of protected wetlands.
-Over the last ten years we have created Oregon’s greatest wetlands, prioritizing the most important around the state.
-As the only organization in the state with a primary focus on wetlands, we are the voice of Oregon wetlands.”
+"The Wetlands Conservancy owns 32 preserves amounting to more than 1,500 acres of protected wetlands.
+Over the last ten years we have created Oregon's greatest wetlands, prioritizing the most important around the state.
+As the only organization in the state with a primary focus on wetlands, we are the voice of Oregon wetlands."

 Kendra Manton | The Wetlands Conservancy

 The Wetlands Conservancy is not only vital for conservation purposes, but for educating the public on the value of wetlands.
-If you travel across the United States, you’ll find a similar message being spread in rural Virginia.
+If you travel across the United States, you'll find a similar message being spread in rural Virginia.
 The Wetlands Project works to develop educational programs to create long-term environmental and economic value to protecting wetland ecosystems.
-The approach is that when people learn more about these complex systems, they’ll gain a appreciation for them.
+The approach is that when people learn more about these complex systems, they'll gain an appreciation for them.

 Pairing education with action is the goal of many wetland conservation nonprofits across the globe.
 While improvements have been made in areas where such organizations exist, the work never stops.
 As The Wetlands Project puts it, "Conservation is a cause that has no end.
 There is no point at which we will say our work is finished."